The Passion for Animals and their Welfare

 Dahlia’s company is Dahlia Web Designs LLC, where she supports small businesses and non-profits with their website strategies and design.
 Her clients benefit from her broad experience in the corporate world.

 Prior to creating her own company, Dahlia was a director of technology integration at Pfizer Inc. She was responsible for a $16 million yearly budget, supporting technical and business strategies and implementations.
 Dahlia graduated with an M.S.E. from the University of Pennsylvania.
-Dahlia enjoys being with her family, playing the piano and drawing/painting.
+Dahlia enjoys being with her family, reading, playing the piano and drawing/painting.

 Elizabeth Quick-Corral (Liz) is the Interim Executive Director/Director of Development at World Animal Protection US.
 Liz is responsible for overseeing and generating funds for the lifesaving work they conduct.